abdrahmansoltan/Learning-Notes/Frontend/JavaScript/1-JS.md

 **Immediately Invoked Function Expression** (IIFE) is a function that runs as soon as it is defined - It is an inline function expression. which create its own scope

-- In the past, as there was only `var`, and it has no **block-level** visibility, programmers invented a way to emulate it to create a separate scope.
-  - So, **It's a simple approach to avoid global scope pollution**
+- **It's a simple approach to avoid global scope pollution**
 - It's an old approach for creating `modules`

+  > In the past, as there was only `var`, and it has no **block-level** visibility, programmers invented a way to emulate it to create a separate scope. where they used IIFE to create a separate scope.

 - [ `anonymous function` / `IIFE` ] are **inline function expressions**.

 - Ways to create `IIFE`